- Current political and economic issues succinctly explained.

 More recently, the George W. Bush administration pushed for a return to the moon and a trip to Mars, but President Barack Obama favored an asteroid mission.
 The Obama administration also set a goal of a manned mission to orbit Mars by the mid-2030s, which would require the commitment of subsequent presidents.

-President Donald J. Trump’s administration has voiced frustration with delays in the development of Orion, a capsule that could one day take astronauts to Mars, and has urged a manned return to the moon.
-At the same time, Trump has directed the Department of Defense to create a branch of the military under the aegis of the Air Force that would focus entirely on threats from space, an indication of renewed interest in the field.
+President Donald J. Trump’s administration voiced frustration with delays in the development of Orion, a capsule that could one day take astronauts to Mars, and has urged a manned return to the moon.
+At the same time, Trump directed the Department of Defense to create a branch of the military under the aegis of the Air Force that would focus entirely on threats from space, an indication of renewed interest in the field.
 In February 2020, a proposed organizational structure for the new space force was delivered to Congress.
+Soon after taking office, President Joe Biden’s administration announced its support of a space force.

 Space exploration is expensive, but it is a relatively minor line item in the U.S. budget.
 NASA’s spending peaked at almost 4.5 percent of the federal budget in 1966, declined to 1 percent by 1975, and has gradually fallen to about half a percent in recent years.
 (In comparison, defense spending has hovered around 20 percent of the budget in recent years.)
-Congress appropriated $22.6 billion for NASA in 2020, an increase of $1.1 billion from the previous year.
+Congress appropriated about $23 billion for NASA in 2021, an increase of roughly 3 percent from the previous year.

 Due to the Space Shuttle’s retirement in 2011, NASA did not have the means to send astronauts into space by itself for nearly a decade.
 U.S. astronauts have had to ride Russia’s Soyuz capsule to the ISS—at a cost of up to $82 million per seat.
 In 2010, former Apollo astronauts Neil Armstrong and Eugene Cernan warned that U.S. leadership in space exploration could suffer.
-Such criticisms, as well as Trump’s stated desire to land astronauts on the moon while he is still in office, spurred the president to add $1.6 billion to his 2020 budget request for NASA.
-Trump has proposed further increasing the agency’s budget [PDF], to more than $25 billion, in his 2021 budget request.
+Such criticisms, as well as Trump’s stated desire to land astronauts on the moon during his tenure, spurred the president to boost his budget requests for the agency.

 Historically, 85 to 90 percent of NASA’s budget went to private contractors—largely to design and manufacture rockets and spacecraft—while NASA maintained close oversight and operated the equipment.
 But now NASA often privatizes operations as well.
 Advocates of space commercialization believe private firms such as SpaceX and Orbital Sciences, both of which won contracts to ferry ISS cargo, can provide routine LEO access at a lower cost.
 They say NASA could then focus more on missions that push scientific and exploration frontiers.
 Some go further to suggest that NASA become more like the U.S. Defense Advanced Research Projects Agency or the National Science Foundation by setting objectives, such as capturing an asteroid, and then giving grants to private firms.
 But critics of privatization argue that development grants and limited competition will yield scant savings.
 Astrophysicist Neil deGrasse Tyson believes that while private enterprises can handle routine space flight, they are unable to bear the large and unknown risks of advancing the space frontier.